ERROR_SXS_ASSEMBLY_MISSING Chaos

 Don’t forget to move your computer account back to its original OU and disable any services needed for security reasons.

 Back to the 4 to 6 hour delay: I believe that is because I disabled Internet Explorer on the servers using a SRS rule in a domain GPO.
-I told for security reasons that Internet Explorer couldn’t run on our servers anymore and there is no group policy setting for servers to disable Internet Explorer, they only have that for Windows 10 and that’s only for later builds.
+I was told for security reasons that Internet Explorer couldn’t run on our servers anymore and there is no group policy setting for servers to disable Internet Explorer, they only have that for Windows 10 and that’s only for later builds.
 It seems that Microsoft assumes that the operating system is in a particular state and if it’s not, it has a hard time performing the in-place upgrade.

 • Soli Deo Gloria